 As well as improving the physical size of the existing building, new plans will create a more stimulating environment, allowing the school to further boost its high quality early-years care and education.
 With the new build, Oldland Pre-school’s aspiration is to better serve local families, as well as benefit the wider community by making its space available for events, meetings and training.

-Apart from raising capital through further grants, school fundraisers are inviting local businesses to contribute to the build in their areas of expertise, and families to sponsor bales of straw.
+Apart from raising capital through further grants, school fundraisers are inviting local businesses to contribute to the build in their areas of expertise.

-Bitton Council and local MPs have voiced their backing and enthusiasm for the project – sharing Oldland Pre-school’s vision to provide a holistic education for the community’s children and future generations.
+Bitton Council and local MPs have voiced their backing and enthusiasm for the project – sharing Oldland Pre-school’s vision to provide a better and safer environment for the community’s children and future generations.